PreDevz/Daisys-Cakes/README.md

 ADMIN_PASSWORD=<admin_password>
 ```

 _This application utilizes EmailJS for the the automatic email form You must create an account on the website and input your credentials in the format below.
-If you do not wish to use the EmailJS functionality then steps 4 and 5 can be skipped_
+If you do not wish to use the EmailJS functionality then step 4 can be skipped_

 4. Change the value of the `ADMIN` variables to whatever you want your administrator login for the website to be.
 5. Navigate to the `/client` folder and create a new file in the root called `.env`.
 Within this file, copy and paste the following: